Joaquin-Garay/joaquin-garay.github.io/_posts/2024-01-04-interest-rate-derivatives.md

 There are many uses and example why a company should enter a swap.
 In the simpliest, a company could transform a floating loan into a fixed one to protect themself against rate increments.
 In that case, they would want to recieve floating rate and pay fixed rate, hence hedging the interest rate risk completly.
 Another example is a companing owning a bond paying fixed rate and they want exposure to the interest rate market, they transforms the bond coupons into floating one entering a swap in which they pay fixed rate.

+### Forward Rate Agreement (FRA)

+A forward rate agreement (FRA) can be understood as the building block unit of a floating-for-fixed interest rate swap (some short-maturity swap are esentially FRAs).
+A FRA is an agreement to exchange a predetermined fixed rate for a reference rate that will be observed in the market at a future time.
+Both rates are applied to a specified principal, but the principal itself is not exchanged.

 ### Swap Setup

 To setup a swap contract, we need to define a serie of parameters such us: